Rocket Ismail: Slamball coaching

 In 2008, he coached the Bouncers in the extreme sports league Slamball.

 Personal life

 Ismail is married to Melani Ismail and they have four children.

 He is the older brother of former Syracuse University and NFL wide receiver Qadry Ismail, nicknamed "The Missile", and former University of Texas-El Paso and New York Dragons receiver Sulaiman Ismail, nicknamed "The Bomb".
 His father Ibrahim died when he was 10; his mother Fatma was sometimes referred to as "The Launch Pad" because of her sons' nicknames Rocket, Missile, and Bomb.

 He converted from Islam in his early teens after his Muslim father died and he was sent to live with his grandmother, a member of an Assemblies of God church.
 Ismail has been described as a "devout Christian".

 Ismail is now an inspirational speaker, and speaks for corporations, schools and churches.

 His son, Raghib Jr., played at Wyoming.
-His nephew Qadir Ismail is currently a wide receiver for the Jacksonville Jaguars.
+His nephew Qadir Ismail is currently a tight end for the Chicago Bears.